Jackshan-Venujan/Traffic-Light-simplified/README.md

 - `mAP@50` — mean Average Precision at 50% IoU overlap threshold (standard YOLO metric)
 - `mAP@50-95` — averaged over IoU thresholds 50%–95% in 5% steps (stricter metric)

-**Why:** Loss curves reveal whether the model is learning, overfitting, or underfitting. mAP curves confirm when performance peaks.
+Loss curves reveal whether the model is learning, overfitting, or underfitting. mAP curves confirm when performance peaks.

 ---

 ### Cell 18 — Evaluate on the Test Set

-**What:** Runs `model.val(split='test')` on all 22,481 unseen test images.
+Runs `model.val(split='test')` on all 22,481 unseen test images.
 Extracts per-class precision, recall, mAP@50, and mAP@50-95.
 Prints a dedicated spotlight on the warning class (the most challenging class after oversampling).
 Draws a grouped bar chart comparing all three classes across all four metrics.

-**Why:** Validation metrics (from Cell 17) are computed on data used to select the best checkpoint.
+Validation metrics (from Cell 17) are computed on data used to select the best checkpoint.
 Test metrics are on completely unseen data — they are the honest measure of real-world performance.

 ---

 ### Cell 19 — Confusion Matrix

-**What:** Displays the confusion matrices auto-saved by YOLOv8 during evaluation: `confusion_matrix_normalized.png` (percentages) and `confusion_matrix.png` (raw counts).
+Displays the confusion matrices auto-saved by YOLOv8 during evaluation: `confusion_matrix_normalized.png` (percentages) and `confusion_matrix.png` (raw counts).
 Also generates a test-set confusion matrix from the output of Cell 18.

 **How to read it:** Each row represents a predicted class; each column represents a ground-truth class.
 A perfect model has all values on the diagonal (predicted = actual) and zeros elsewhere.
 Off-diagonal values indicate misclassifications.

-**Why:** The confusion matrix reveals which classes get confused with each other (e.g., does the model ever call a red light green?) and how many objects are missed entirely (false negatives).
+The confusion matrix reveals which classes get confused with each other (e.g., does the model ever call a red light green?) and how many objects are missed entirely (false negatives).

 ---